GilOliveira/schemadotorg/README.md

 # Demo
 - Create User:Person via UI
+  - Note that contact point is use content when it should be using a paragraph.
 - Create Media:Image via UI
 - Create Media:* via Drush
 - Create Paragragh:* via Drush